 If you are traveling with an infant, a car seat cover is a good alternative to protect your child from getting sick.
 Also, you can use it as a nursing cover.

-You have to carry some easy, lightweight, and fun toys for kids to keep them engaged.
+You must carry some easy, lightweight, and fun toys for kids to keep them engaged.
 Make sure you visit the dollar store a couple of days before your flight and grab whatever you think your kids gonna enjoy while on the flight.
 Do not take too many, just a few, and give your child one at a time.

-My son loves cars and he loves to play with 4 to 5 small cars at a time.
-For travel, a hot wheel car pack or matchbox car pack does the trick every time.
+My son loves cars, and he loves to play with 4 to 5 small cars at a time.
+For travel, a hot wheel or matchbox car pack does the trick every time.
 Do not forget to keep a sanitizing spray to keep toys clean.

 For international flights, I highly recommend Qatar Airways.
 I had a very comfortable flight with my kids.
 The airline is going to provide you with everything.